Wilsons Logo

 Lunch options

-For a delicious picnic lunch prepared for you and delivered to the boat, or to your kayak guide, please give us your order by 5 pm the night before your trip.
-Standard, Vegetarian, Gluten-free, and Dairy-free/Vegan options available.
+For a delicious picnic lunch prepared for you and delivered to the boat, or to your kayak guide, please order by 5pm the night before your trip.
+Standard, vegetarian, vegan, gluten-free, dairy-free and nut-free options available.
+Not available June - August.

 Onboard Menu

-The Vista Cruise has a selection of hot and cold drinks (including beer and wine), ice creams, snacks and light meals.
-Click through to the Vista Cruise Menu.
+The Vista Cruise Menu has a selection of hot and cold drinks (including beer and wine), ice creams, snacks and light meals.

 Other Lunch Options